butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 }
 ```

-Here I have chosen to use Promise syntax, but you can change the function to use callbacks or async await instead.
+>Note: We have chosen to use Promise syntax, but you can change the function to use callbacks or async await instead.

 Now let's define request inside our function and also the url of the API we will be calling like so: